Rules for Euchre

 - Playing alone and takes all 5 tricks: 4 points

-First team to 10 points wins the game!
+The first team to 10 points wins.

 Keeping Score